Azure IoT Edge supported systems

 There are a variety of ways to seek support for the Azure IoT Edge product.

 Reporting bugs – The majority of development that goes into the Azure IoT Edge product happens in the IoT Edge open-source project.
 Bugs can be reported on the issues page of the project.
 Fixes rapidly make their way from the project in to product updates.

 Feature requests – The Azure IoT Edge product tracks feature requests via the product’s User Voice page.

 Azure IoT Edge needs a container engine to launch modules since they are implemented as containers.
 Microsoft provides a container engine, moby-engine, to fulfill this requirement.
 It is based on the Moby open-source project.
 Docker CE and Docker EE are other popular container engines.
 They are also based on the Moby open-source project and are compatible with Azure IoT Edge.
 Microsoft provides best effort support for systems using those container engines; however, Microsoft does not have the ability to ship fixes for issues in them.
 For this reason, Microsoft recommends using moby-engine on production systems.

 - Tier 1 systems can be thought of as officially supported.
-This means that Microsoft:
+For tier 1 systems, Microsoft: